AleksandrMR/proto_hashService/README.md

 ---
 **NOTE**

-If you change the version in the .proto file, don't forget to change the version in the Makefile as well.
+If you change the version in the .proto file, or create a new version of the .proto file for which new contracts need to be generated, be sure to also change the version in the Makefile.

 ---